Medical Assistance Program

 In order to begin the application process for these medications, MAP will help determine the program(s) for which an individual may be eligible and will determine what documentation is required for a specific pharmaceutical company.
 Once the application is completed with the required documentation from the individual, it is submitted to the pharmaceutical company for review and determination of approval.

-If the individual is approved, the medication is shipped to Advantage and the medication is available for picked up at next appointment.
+If the individual is approved, the medication is shipped to Advantage and the medication is available for pick up at the next appointment.
 It generally takes between 4-8 weeks for the completed process, once the completed application is submitted to the pharmaceutical company.

 Currently, approximately 3000 individuals are helped through the MAP program at Advantage each year.